bitsnaps/jamstack-faunadb-netlify/README.md

 sudo npm install netlify-cli --global
 ```

+## Configure a DB at Faunadb
+- You need to create a free account at [Fauna](fauna.com) and create a new empty database
+- Go to GraphQL panel and import `links.gql` to create a schema
+- Create an API at `Security` then click `NEW KEY` on the DB you've created with Role `Server`
+- Save the key at `.env` file with a variable name: `FAUNA_SECRET_KEY`.

 ## Run the app
 Now you can run the app on netlify local dev mode using:
 ```